Why are we unique?

 Living in SHEA

-It consists of eight residential blocks, one each for Arabic, Chinese, Russian, Japanese, Korean, and Persian.
+It consists of eight residential blocks, one each for ASL, Arabic, Chinese, German, Russian, Japanese, Korean, and Persian.
 Each block houses a native-speaking Language Assistant who organizes a weekly language corner as well as other cultural events.
 Entry to the building is on the first floor, with an elevator for residents' convenience.
 Both single-occupancy and double-occupancy rooms are available, and the cost per bed is similar to that for other focused-housing on Grounds.
 Students living in the Shea House are provided with full laundry facilities, central heating and air conditioning, high-speed Wifi connections in each room, and spacious common areas.
 Food is provided by ARAMARK and is available through one of the University's meal plans.
 The Shea House also provides cuisine from all of its cultures.
 Residents also have an in-house kitchen to cook for themselves.
 In addition to the house's ground-floor dining area, patio dining is available on a terrace located between the Shea House and neighboring Casa Bolivar.